lucav76/Fibry/README.md

 Fibry is the the **first Java Actor System using fibers from [Project Loom](https://openjdk.java.net/projects/loom/)**.

 Project Loom is an OpenJDK project that is expected to bring fibers (green threads) and continuations (co-routines) to Java.
-Fibry also works from any version of Java **starting from Java 8**, but you will need to use Loom if you want to leverage the power of fibers.
+Fibry works from any version of Java **starting from Java 8**, but you will need to use Loom if you want to leverage the power of fibers.
 Fibry aims to replicate some of the features of the Erlang Actor System in Java.
-Fibry support of thread confinement allow you to send code to be execute in the thread/fiber of the actor.
+Fibry allows you to send code to be execute in the thread/fiber of an actor, a mechanism similar to the one used in Chromium.

 Simplicity first
 ===